-Be sure to put this owner's manual in the plastic bag and always carry it on the bottom of the seat as shown.
-Put the owner's tool kit and low-pressure tire gauge under the seat.
+Be sure to put this owner's manual and the lowpressure tire gauge in the plastic bag and always carry them along with the owner's tool kit under the seat.

 - 1. Low-pressure tire gauge

 - 2. Owner's tool kit

 - 3. Owner's manual

-- 4. Panel
+- 4. Manual cover